(This post may contain affiliate links. Please read our disclosure policy for more information.)

 being goofy brushing each other’s teeth, having a dancing party with strangers, and eating crickets (ew!)

-getting a little exercise in by making videos of team planks, push-ups, and wall-sitsawkardly planking in public places is only one of the challenges with #family at #Questival!
-Click To Tweet
+getting a little exercise in by making videos of team planks, push-ups, and wall-sits

-and maybe even out of your comfort zone by getting you in front of the camera filming a video, playing instruments in public, or sporting a mohawk!
+and maybe even out of your comfort zone by getting you in front of the camera filming a video, playing instruments in public, sporting a mohawk, or trying new cuisines.
 (One we chose this year was to order a PSL under the name Bueller at Starbucks.
-When the order was ready, my youngest responded to the barista with “You know, life moves pretty fast.
-If you don’t stop and look around once in a while, you could miss it.”
-She was a little nervous, but she nailed it!
+My youngest responded to the barista with “You know, life moves pretty fast.
+If you don’t stop and look around once in a while, you could miss it.” when the order was ready.
+She was a little nervous, but she nailed it!)

-Yes!
 The challenges are what you make of it, and you can do as much or as little as you want.
-There really is no pressure to make it a true 24-hour event.
+There is no pressure to compete for the full 24 hours of the event.

 Lots of challenges can be done at or around home, which makes for an easier day for younger kids.

-Families that love adventure, to explore cities and nearby towns, love to do good for their community, or that just want a reason to be goofy should visit Cotopaxi to find out when Questival will be in your town!
+Families that love adventure, exploring cities and nearby towns, love to do good for their community, or that just want a reason to be goofy should visit Cotopaxi to find out when Questival will be in your town.

-Do you have favorite family events in your area?
-We’d love to hear about them in the comments!
+Have you participated in this Cotopaxi adventure race?
+We’d love to hear about your adventure in the comments!

 Click below to save these tips for the Cotopaxi adventure race on Pinterest!